Inside the Open Lab

 Thulasi arrived from Weill Cornell Medical College, renowned for its advances in tuberculosis (TB) research.
 She spent a year at the Open Lab facility trying to identify those compounds which inhibit biochemical pathways that are vulnerable even when the bacterium becomes ‘dormant’ in human cells.
 Becoming dormant is a strategy the bacterium adapts that contributes to a persistent TB infection.

 Thulasi’s work was funded by the Bill & Melinda Gates Foundation.
 The majority of the projects are supported by the Tres Cantos Open Lab Foundation, a charity established with £5 million in seed funding from GSK to support suitable research.
-In October 2012, GSK announced a further £5 million of funding for the Foundation.
+In October 2012, GSK announced a further £5 million of funding for the Foundation, followed by an additional £5m committed in September 2018.